Mirage (DC Comics)

 Mirage is the name of two fictional characters appearing in American comic books published by DC Comics.
 The first was a minor villain of Batman.
 The second is a heroine affiliated with the Teen Titans.

 Fictional character biography

 Mike

 The first Mirage was a man named Mike (also referred to as "Kerry Austin") and appeared in Detective Comics #511 (February 1982).
 He uses a gem that causes people to see elaborate illusions.
 He commits crimes while his victims are occupied fighting against these illusions.
 This crime wave brings him to the attention of Batman.
 Batman faces Mirage several times before coming up with a strategy to beat him.
 During the encounter, Mirage's gem is destroyed.
 Batman is able to defeat him and send him to jail.

-Mirage is later revealed to have been a graduate of the Academy of Crime.

-While in jail, Mirage manages to create contact lenses from fragments of his jewel.
-He proceeds to create the illusion of himself in jail and escapes to the circus he once worked for.
-Starting another crime wave, Batman is once again alerted to his actions.
-This time, Batman easily beats him and sends him back to prison.
-Mirage also fought Manhunter once using his illusions so successfully, he nearly killed the bounty hunter.
+While in jail, Mirage creates contact lenses from fragments of his jewel.

-Following the Infinite Crisis event, Mirage is freed from prison again.
-In 52 (2006), Bruno Mannheim kills Mirage by bashing his head with the Crime Bible.
-Mannheim orders his minion Lazlo to prepare Mirage's body for consumption, revealing Mannheim to be a cannibal.
+In the series 52, Mirage is killed by Bruno Mannheim.
+Mannheim orders his minion Lazlo to prepare Mirage's body for consumption, revealing himself to be a cannibal.